What the Court Controls

 After the service of notice in a proceeding seeking the appointment of a conservator or other protective order and until termination of the proceeding, the court in which the petition is filed has: 1.
 Exclusive jurisdiction to determine the need for a conservator or other protective order until the proceedings are terminated.
 2. Exclusive jurisdiction to determine how the estate of the protected person which is subject to the laws of this state shall be managed, expended or distributed to or for the use of the protected person, the protected person's dependents or other claimants.

-A.R.S. § 14-5402This means no other court in Arizona can override decisions about whether a conservator should be appointed or how the protected person's money and property are handled.
-The court that receives the petition becomes the central decision-maker for those financial matters.
+A.R.S. § 14-5402This means no other court can override these decisions.
+The conservatorship court controls how the person's money and property are handled.

 Shared Authority Over Claims and Title Disputes